 Step 2: Click where you want the center of the circle to be and drag the mouse away or enter the radius value and press enter to create the space.

-Drawing Building Spaces using Offset Mode
+Drawing Spaces using Offset Mode

 Offset modes work by taking the points you provide as reference and then offsetting the space centrally, externally, and internally within a defined width.
 This method of drawing particularly useful when you wish to create surrounding spaces such as pathways, roads, lawns, etc.

-Step 1: Start by activating the draw tool (line, arc or circle).
+Step 1: Start by activating the draw tool (line, rectangle, arc or circle).
 Make sure 'Space' is active in the 'Object type' tab.
 Then, select one of the offset modes, i.e., center, external or internal, as per your requirement and input the offset width as needed.

 Step 2: Begin sketching the space on the design canvas.
 Drag the cursor to define the sketch boundary (you can also input the dimension value manually for accuracy).
 Press enter to finish.